Unhide columns, rows and sheet in Excel

 excel unhide row demo

-Third way – Using the right click
+Third way – Using the right click option

-After hiding the required rows, select the adjacent row.
 For example, I hid the row number 6.
-For unhiding the row number 6, select the row number 5 or 7 and right click on any of its cell.
+For unhiding row number 6, select row number 5 or 7 and right-click on any of its cells.

 Now, click on the “Unhide” option in the menu as shown below: